Zdyrski/PathfindingVisualizer/README.md

 # PathfindingVisualizer

-This project uses Java and JavaFX to visualize two pathfinding algorythms: A* and Dijkstra
+This project uses Java and JavaFX to visualize two pathfinding algorythms: A* and Dijkstra.

 ## Comparision on empty grid